rickb777/goscrape2/README.md

   -x regular expression
     	exclude URLs that match a regular expression (can be repeated) -z	debug output
 ```

 ## Environment

 These environment variables may be set

-* GOSCRAPE_URLS adds URLs to the list to process (use a space separated list)
+* GOSCRAPE_URLS - Adds URLs to the list to process (space separated)
-* GOSCRAPE_INCLUDE adds regular expressions to the -i include list (use a space separated list)
+* GOSCRAPE_INCLUDE - Adds regular expressions to the -i include list (space separated)
-* GOSCRAPE_EXCLUDE adds regular expressions to the -x exclude list (use a space separated list)
+* GOSCRAPE_EXCLUDE - Adds regular expressions to the -x exclude list (space separated)
+* HTTP_PROXY, HTTPS_PROXY - Controls the proxy used for outbound connections: either a complete URL or a "host[:port]",
+  in which case the "http" scheme is assumed.
+Authentication can be included with a complete URL.
+* NO_PROXY - A comma-separated list of values specifying hosts that should be excluded from proxying.
+Each value is
+  represented by an IP address prefix (1.2.3.4), an IP address prefix in CIDR notation (1.2.3.4/8), a domain name, or a
+  special DNS label (*).
+An IP address prefix and domain name can also include a literal port number (1.2.3.4:80).
+A
+  domain name matches that name and all subdomains.
+A domain name with a leading "." matches subdomains only.
+For
+  example "foo.com" matches "foo.com" and "bar.foo.com"; ".y.com" matches "x.y.com" but not "y.com".
+A single
+  asterisk (*) indicates that no proxying should be done.

 ## Cookies